 Second: get inspiration from the upgrade guide here: http://www.redmine.org/projects/redmine/wiki/RedmineUpgrade

-Third: *before* you call db:migrate, rename the changeset_parents table to something else.
+Third: *before* you call db:migrate, rename the changeset_parents table and possibly the queries_roles table to something else.
 For example:

 rename table changeset_parents to changeset_parentsbak;

 Don’t forget to clean the cache and restart Apache…